mknx/smarthome/plugins/whatsapp/README.md

 	class_name = Whatsapp
 	class_path = plugins.whatsapp
 	account = '4917912345678'
-	password = 'abcdefghi...'
+	password = 'abcdefghi='
 	trusted = 4917912345678 4917912345679
 	logic = 'Logi_Whatsapp'
+	ping_cycle = 600

 </pre>

 Description of the attributes:

 * account: Registered Whatsapp PhoneNumber including country code, without '+' or '00' eg. 417912345678 (Switzerland/Swisscom) (Yowsup:phone)
 * password: Password to use for login.
+Base64 encoded.
 (Yowsup:password)
 * trusted: Space separated List with PhoneNumbers you Trust
 * logic: Logic that is called when msg from trusted number is received
+* ping_cycle: time in seconds between whatsapp server pings to keep the connection established.
+0 = No pinging

 ## logic.conf
 To receive messages you have to add the logic defined in plugin.conf.
 It will be called from the Plugin.